For information about applying for a passport, go to http://www.usps.com/passport/welcome.htm.

 Intermediate Spanish in Spain (SP211) will be an intensive review of Spanish grammar with an emphasis on both oral and written application of verb forms, vocabulary and syntax development, as well as improved reading skills.
 Students taking SP211 must have taken SP101 or equivalent.
 Consent of Instructor and SP201 or equivalent is required.

-Cultural Context, Oral Expression (SP305) is designed for students who have completed intermediate Spanish or equivalent work.
+Cultural Context & Written Expression (SP305) is designed for students who have completed intermediate Spanish or equivalent work.
 The course includes advanced composition and conversation practice through the study of literary and cultural texts, movies, and cultural activities of the Spanish-speaking world.
 Critical Analysis (SP306) continues the acquisition of the Spanish language and trains students in the most important methods of critical analysis through readings in different genres.
 Consent of Instructor and SP201 or equivalent is required.

 Browse all Departments & Programs